|

 Beauty is a more

-entertaining reproach than Lee’s; at least we can laugh at the fractured
+entertaining reproach than Lee’s; we can laugh at the fractured

 mumblings—like the spooky clear-eyed drug pusher’s Cybill-inspired self-estimation he’s the “best piece of ass